djalbat/reaction-with-style/README.md

 ## Placeholder class names

 Class names are randomly generated hashes of around eight characters, and as such are far from ideal when debugging.
-It is best to add your own placeholder class names, therefore:
+It is best to add your own placeholder class names.
+For example:

 ```
 const MainHeader = (props) => {